 In all disciplines the Organising Committee barricades the range/tracks/lanes at a distance to prevent spectators, members of the team etc. from disturbing or pacing the competitors.
-Officials, members of the Technical Jury or any other persons authorised to be within the restricted area of the competition facilities are not allowed to coach or pace a competitor or communicate information on time to him.
+Officials, members of the Technical Jury or any other persons authorised to be within the restricted area of the competition facilities are not allowed to coach or pace a competitor.